zowe/docs-site/docs/extend/extend-apiml/certificate-management-in-zowe-apiml.md

 **Note:** This procedure applies only to UNIX file keystore/truststore.
 For the SAF keyring option, we recommend to perform the actions manually using your security system commands.

-Import the public certificate of CA that has signed the certificate of the service to the APIML truststore.
+Import the public certificate of the CA that has signed the certificate of the service to the APIML truststore.

-  **Note:** Validation fails if a service does not provide an intermediate CA certificates to the API ML.
+  **Note:** Validation fails if a service does not provide intermediate CA certificates to the API ML.
 This can be circumvented by importing the intermediate CA certificates to the API ML truststore.

 #### Procedure if the service is not trusted